About The Evergreen Farm

 Would you like to come early to find your favorite tree, and tag it to reserve for cutting at a later date?

-Or would you like to come to choose and cut your tree in the same day?
+Or would you like to come to choose and cut your tree and take it home in the same day?

-You can come as early as November 1 to tag your tree, by appointment before we open.
+You can come as early as November 2 to tag your tree, if you call to make an appointment.
 Call for an appointment on November 2 or 3 or November 9 or 10 or November 16 or 17.
 We only tag trees from November 1 to November 22.
 After that, we'll cut or tag.
-We open for the season on Saturday, November 17th — so no appointment needed after this date.
-We'll be open every weekend until December 23rd.
+We open for the season on Saturday, November 23rd — so no appointment needed after November 22nd.
+We'll be open every weekend until December 22nd.

-We'll help make the tradition easy — we'll cut the tree for you, carry it down the hill, trim branches off as you like, bale the tree, drill a hole in the base if you'd like, and even tie it onto your car!
+Let us make the traditon easy for you!
+We'll cut the tree for you, carry it down the hill, trim branches off as you like, bale the tree, drill a hole in the base if you'd like, and then tie it onto your car!
 While our youth take care of the tree for you, you can enjoy hot cider — made from our own apples — and munch on freshly based cookies.
 Warm up by the fire while you wait for your tree to be tied onto your car.

 We also offer pre-cut trees.
 We have wreaths, roping, tree stands, ornaments, lights and more.
 We'll make a custom wreath for you, and grave blankets for your loved ones.
 Give us a call — we'll prepare something just as you request!
 We accept credit cards, checks and cash.

 These trees are very popular, and we have a lot of them.
 They have relatively long needles and are much softer to the touch than Blue Spruce.
 These trees are often mistaken for Fraser Fir trees.
 They have a bottlebrush-like appearance.
 They often have a blue or silver tinge to them on the underside of the branches.